-- Market capitalization calculated based on current shares outstanding as at December 31, 2024, and 7.2 million share awards outstanding and a share price of \$9.75. - 2.
-Market Capitalization and Enterprise value are supplementary financial measures.
+- Market capitalization calculated based on current shares outstanding as at September 30, 2024, and 7.5 million share awards outstanding. - Market Capitalization and Enterprise value are supplementary financial measures.
 See Specified Financial Measures in the Advisories. - 3.
-Enterprise value calculated based on fully diluted common shares outstanding as at December 31, 2024, a share price of \$9.75 and net debt of \$1 billion. - 4.
+Enterprise value calculated based on fully diluted common shares outstanding as at September 30, 2024, a share price of \$10.00 and net debt of \$1 billion. - 4.
+Net debt is current estimated net debt. - 5.
 Net debt is a capital management measure.
-See Specified Financial Measures in the Advisories. - 5.
-The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements and is adjusted for cash of \$362 million at December 31, 2024. - 6.
-The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 7.
-Expenditures on property, plant and equipment also referred to as "Capital Expenditures" or "Capital Spending" or "Capital Investments". - 8.
-See Oil and Gas Advisory in the Advisories for additional information on production. - 9.
+See Specified Financial Measures in the Advisories. - The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 7.
+The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 8.
+Expenditures on property, plant and equipment also referred to as "Capital Expenditures" or "Capital Spending" or "Capital Investments". - 9.
+See Oil and Gas Advisory in the Advisories for additional information on production. - 10.
 Funds flow is a capital management measure.
 See Specified Financial Measures in the Advisories.